12 Top-Rated Things to Do in Bloomington, Illinois

 Address: 48 Sunset Road, Bloomington, Illinois

 Commemorating the Historic Route 66 that runs through the region, Ryburn Place is a renovated rest area that now serves as an information center and gift shop.
-Open to the public in 1931 as a gas station, cafe, garage, and overnight rest-stop for travelers on Route 66, this Tudor-Revival building is now on the National Register of Historic Places.
+It originally opened to the public in 1931 as a gas station, cafe, garage, and overnight rest stop for travelers on Route 66.
+This Tudor-Revival building is now on the National Register of Historic Places.

 Many signs of yesteryear remain at this city-owned landmark, including the iconic gas sign and pumps outside.
 Inside the renovated service station, memorabilia and interpretive information shed light on the Mother Road of the U.S. Highway System.
-This interesting roadside attraction is open Wednesday through Saturdays except major holidays.
+This interesting roadside attraction is open Wednesday through Sunday except for major holidays.

 Address: 305 Pine Street, Normal, Illinois